CommonAccord/Cmacc-Org/Doc/S/About/Tech/Spec/Record_Feature_v0.md

 6.sec=The namespace of Record names is all the Records in a specified Root.

-00.sec=The above is coded in Primavera's parser.
+00.sec=This is coded in Primavera's parser.

 =[Z/ol/s6]